-- 2. Using the dimensions on the End Framing diagrams, locate the positions of the vertical frame members (jambs) for the door.
+- 2. Using the dimensions on the End Wall Frame diagrams, locate the positions of the vertical door frame members for the door.
 The width of the door determines the frame dimensions for the door opening.
 Consult the diagrams and documentation sent with the door for additional framing details. - 3.
 Dig a 12" diameter hole at the locations found in previous step to a depth that is below the geographic frost line. - 4.
-Set the 4" x 4" x 24" (105347) tubes and two (2) 4" x 4" x 12' (104263) tubes aside for the two (2) headers and use the remaining 4" x 4" tubes to assemble four (4) identical door frame tubes (jambs)-2 for each end wall.
-Attach the jambs to the end rafters.
-See Quick Start guide for additional details and diagrams.
+Set two (2) 4" x 4" x 12' tubes aside for the two (2) headers and use the remaining 4" x 4" tubes to assemble the four (4) vertical door frame members.
+Attach the tubes to the end rafter.
+(See Quick Start guide for additional details.)

-ATTENTION: Each jamb extends into the hole dug in Step 3.
+ATTENTION: Each tube will extend into the hole dug in Step 3.
+Tube length depends on door width and hole depth.

-- 5. After the door jambs are plumb and the correct distance apart, brace them in position.
-Use the End Wall Diagram- Front to space the jambs.
-When installed correctly, the jambs are directly below the end rafter. - 6.
+- 5. After the vertical door frame members are plumb and the correct distance apart, brace the tubes in position.
+Use the End Wall Diagram-Front to space the vertical door frame members.
+When installed correctly, the tubes are directly below the end rafter. - 6.
 Add concrete to the hole.
 Concrete should remain 2"- 4" below ground level so that it does not interfere with construction and installation of other end wall components.
-Verify that the jambs are properly spaced and allow the concrete to set before attaching the header.
+Allow the concrete to set. - 7.
+Add the header to complete one door frame and repeat the steps for the remaining end wall.

-END WALL INSTALLATION (CONTINUED)
+END WALL INSTALLATION (continued)

-Assemble the End Frame
+Assemble the End Wall Frame